 If she’s going through a hard time or wants to share her dreams and aspirations with you, don’t be aloof.
 Listen attentively and respond with sensitivity and encouragement.
 You may have been told that playing hard to get is the way to a woman’s heart.
 Or maybe you’re afraid that by offering her a shoulder to cry on, you’ll head straight to the friendzone.
 Forget all that!
 Falling in love is not about getting the upper hand––it’s about being open and supportive.

 Generally speaking, girls want to be around people who make them feel good.
+This is how you attract a girl.
 Similar to platonic friendships, if you’re not building each other up, then the relationship isn’t productive.
 Plus, who doesn’t appreciate a sincere compliment?
 Just keep in mind the keyword here is “sincere.”
 Try to avoid generic praise or one-liners you’ve used on other girls in the past.